kenpower/TicTacToeRefactoring_Worksheet/readme.md

  # Submission instructions

- ### onE of the pair Rush the project to the github repo
+ ### One of the pair push the project to the github repo

  ### BOTH PEOPLE IN THE PAIR SHOULD Upload the file `TicTacToe.cpp` & `test.cpp` to the blackboard "Refactoring Lab" assignment on their own BB account